z0rd0n/z0rd0n.github.com/index.md

 ---
 {% include JB/setup %}

+##“A master in the art of living draws no sharp distinction between his work and his play;
+his labor and his leisure; his mind and his body; his education and his recreation.
+He hardly knows which is which.
+He simply pursues his vision of excellence through whatever he is doing, and leaves others to determine whether he is working or playing.
+To himself, he always appears to be doing both.”
+— François-René de Chateaubriand

 ##A message from an infuential person who continues to teach me wonders.
 <iframe width="420" height="315" src="//www.youtube.com/embed/hLkC7ralR30" frameborder="0" allowfullscreen></iframe>